nuxt/website-v2/content/en/guide/routing.md

 <div class="Alert Alert--orange">

-**Warning:** If you using Nuxt >= v2.13 and have pages that have no links such as secret pages and you would like these to also be generated then you can use the `generate.routes` property.
+**Warning:** If you are using Nuxt >= v2.13 and have pages that have no links, such as secret pages, and you would like these to also be generated then you can use the `generate.routes` property.

 **Warning:** dynamic routes are ignored by the `generate` command when using Nuxt <= v2.12